piotr-bienkowski/XLIFF2Editor/README.md

 #### Match tiering

-Thresholds are carried over from `~/wfp_openrouter_review.py`, where they were calibrated against a 32k-entry index:
+Thresholds were calibrated against a 32k-entry index:

 | Tier | Requires | Presented to the model as |
 | --- | --- | --- |